talon-one/TalonOne.cs/docs/ManagementApi.md

             var apiInstance = new ManagementApi(config);
             var loyaltyProgramId = loyaltyProgramId_example;  // string | The identifier for the loyalty program.
-            var integrationId = integrationId_example;  // string | The identifier of the profile.
-            var body = new AddLoyaltyPoints(); // AddLoyaltyPoints | body
+            var integrationId = integrationId_example;  // string | The integration identifier for this customer profile.
+Must be: - Unique within the deployment. - Stable for the customer.
+Do not use an ID that the customer can update themselves.
+For example, you can use a database ID.
+Once set, you cannot update this identifier. var body = new AddLoyaltyPoints(); // AddLoyaltyPoints | body

             try